anatoly-turcan/selvoc/README.md

 ## Deployment

-Selvoc is designed for deployment on AWS, with infrastructure provisioned using Terraform and services deployed to Kubernetes via Helm charts.
+Selvoc is designed for deployment on AWS, with infrastructure provisioned using Terraform and services deployed to AWS EKS Kubernetes via Helm charts.

 ## Future Plans